thenativeweb/wolkenkit-documentation/lib/docs/latest/reference/configuring-an-application/enabling-authentication/index.md

 ## Adding the certificate

-To enable authentication, you need the certificate of the identity provider that you want to use.
+To enable authentication, you need the certificate of one of more identity providers you want to use.
 To store the certificate create a `server/keys` directory.
-To keep things clear, create a dedicated sub-directory for the identity provider's domain.
+To keep things clear, it is recommended to create a dedicated sub-directory for each identity provider.

-Then, copy the certificate into this directory.
+Then, copy the certificate into the appropriate directory.
 Use the `.pem` file format and name the file `certificate.pem`.

 E.g., to use an identity provider that is hosted at `identity.example.com`, use the following directory structure: